 Rubicon Organics Launches 11 New Products in the Quebec Market

-/EIN News/ -- VANCOUVER, British Columbia, Nov.
-30, 2022 (GLOBE NEWSWIRE) -- Rubicon Organics Inc. (TSXV: ROMJ) (OTCQX: ROMJF) ("Rubicon Organics" or the "Company"), a licensed producer focused on the cultivation and sale of premium certified organic cannabis, is pleased to announce that it has launched eleven new products in Quebec under the Simply Bare™ Organic and 1964 Supply Co.™ brands.
+VANCOUVER, British Columbia, Nov.
+30, 2022 (GLOBE NEWSWIRE) -- Rubicon Organics Inc. ROMJ ROMJF ("Rubicon Organics" or the "Company"), a licensed producer focused on the cultivation and sale of premium certified organic cannabis, is pleased to announce that it has launched eleven new products in Quebec under the Simply Bare™ Organic and 1964 Supply Co.™ brands.
 This doubles the number of items available in the province, adding to Rubicon Organics' presence in Quebec.

 Simply Bare™ Organic